YOSHINO, Naoyuki

 Profile 【 Display / hide

 • PhD.
-Johns Hopkins University, 1979 (Thesis supervisor, Sir Alan Walters, British Prime Minister Margaret Thatcher's Chief Economic Advisor)
+Johns Hopkins University, 1979 (Thesis supervisor, Sir Alan Walters, British Prime Minister Margaret Thatcher's Economic Advisor)

 Assistant Professor, State University of New York at Buffalo (1979-1981)